b0o/btrfs-extras/README.md

   scenarios.
 There is a high risk of bugs that will lead to data loss.
 Proceed at your own risk.

+WARNING
+  support for special characters in filenames is flaky

 Notes
   Safety
   btrbk-purge is a utility for file deletion, and as such its usage comes with the